-100% of the sub-fund's assets (excluding cash and derivatives) apply negative sectorial and norms-based screens and exclusions ensuring minimum environment and social safeguards.
+100% of equity assets apply negative sectorial and norms-based screens and exclusions ensuring minimum environment and social safeguards.

 In addition, the do no significant harm, exclusionary process and adverse impacts are monitored for all the Sub-Funds' assets.

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?